 Online Business Ideas

-There are a number of business ideas you could consider – for starters there is online sales of products or services, copywriting, online tutoring, subscription, affiliate marketing and advertising.
+There are a number of business ideas you could consider – for starters there are online sales of products or services, copywriting, online tutoring, subscription, affiliate marketing and advertising.
 Other growing trends include: drop shipping, subscription box services and online dating or friendship sites and apps.
 Most successful online businesses combine more than one income stream.

-With the rise and rise of ‘fremium’ it’s not always straightforward!
-Fremium is where you provide a basic service for free.
-Sometimes everything is free and revenue comes from advertising or affiliate marketing – moneysavingexpert.com and most news and information based sites and blogs are funded that way.
-Alternatively, you could provide a basic product for free and charge for the premium version – hubspot, skype and mailchimp do this.
-The advantage of fremium models is that they allow you to engage a much larger audience.
+With the rise and rise of ‘freemium’ it’s not always straightforward!
+Freemium is where you provide a basic service for free.
+Sometimes everything is free and revenue comes from advertising or affiliate marketing – moneysavingexpert.com and most news and information-based sites and blogs are funded that way.
+Alternatively, you could provide a basic product for free and charge for the premium version – Hubspot, Skype and Mailchimp do this.
+The advantage of freemium models are that they allow you to engage a much larger audience.